hbyio/www-pilot-pm/content/blog/your-content-is-your-source-code-E01/index.en.md

 draft: false
 illustration: illustration.png
 description: Producing an application has many similarities with content production.
 So much so that we thought it would be interesting to start talking about it in a blog notes serie.
+subtitle: Producing an application has many similarities with content production.
+So much so that we thought it would be interesting to start talking about it in a blog notes serie.
 slug: your-content-is-your-source-code-E01
 title: Content production is strangely similar to software development
 ---